 he wanted me to go into surgery for my biopsy as soon as possible which happened to be on March 14th two days after that appointment.
 I was a bit nervous for my first real surgery.
 We waited for a long while and let me tell you the attire really isn't much and uncomfortable, but the socks were warm!
 I joked with my parents while we waited I said "Hey, maybe if it's cancer I could atleast get a scholarship!"
 They laughed, but they told me not to joke like that cause what if?
 Well, I already assumed it was and was trying to make conversation.
 There are many victims that are very sensitive about the subject, but for me I like to joke about it around others.
 I won't make fun of anyone else's cancer but me it helps get over the pain that still lingers.

-When I woke up from my almost three hour surgery I was feeling really good, but barely able to open my eyes.
-Whoever was taking care of me at the time, had me in a separate room with a oxygen mask on my mouth (that was pretty cool).
-Before I really woke up I remember hearing a bunch of women gossiping, then they realized I was opening my eyes and supposedly wheeled me out, but I truly don't remember moving anywhere.
-I was starting to feel a little nauseated and asked for a bucket, but mom and dad came in and told me it would be better if we got home right away.
-I didn't want to go anywhere I was feeling sick and didn't want to puke on anybody's shoes!
 They let me sit for a while and urged me to eat a cracker I ate two bird bites and couldn't seem to get it down, I had help getting dressed and my parents wheeled me out, while I puked in a bag.
 On the ride home I got a bit dizzy and even more sick so I puked once again.
 Finally when I got home and fell on my bed utterly exhausted, and yes I did puke again.
 I slept very little becuase I felt too sick to even sleep.
 I remember my friend and co-worker Chris had come over and gave me some flowers, Cheeze-its, and a funny shirt.
 I really did't care what I looked like which was of course was a mess, but he was a saint to come over.

 Later that night my mom tried to get me to eat almost anything, but I couldn't get anything down before puking my guts out.
 I gave up and tried to sleep again.
 The next morning was rough to get me ready to go back to the doctors to get my drain removed.
 That was a relief to have out of my body.
 The rest of the week I relaxed and ate all kinds of food.
 The following week I had my wound check and was doing really well.